modern-project/modern-ruby/README.md

 to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant] code of conduct.

+The best way to start contributing is to look for `TODO` comments in the code;
+they're sprinkled liberally wherever it didn't quite make sense to do something yet but some ideas might be lurking that describe how it could be handled.
+If not?
+File an issue and let's chat about it!

 ## License ##
 The gem is available as open source under the terms of the [MIT License].